Duty History, Family Crest & Coats of Arms

 The surname Duty was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, where they held a family seat from early times.

-Important Dates for the Duty family
+Early History of the Duty family

 This web page shows only a small excerpt of our Duty research.
 Another 264 words (19 lines of text) covering the years 1492, 1500, 1598, 1612, 1744, and 1773 are included under the topic Early Duty History in all our PDF Extended History products and printed products wherever possible.